proJM-Coding/proJM-pack/index.md

 # proJM pack

-## Imagine a way to making minecraft easier but without changing the game
+## A simple pack made to improve quality of life and gameplay but with keeping what you love from your normal texture pack.